 The heavier version of the comforter weighs 13 ounces per square yard filling, which is 30% more fiber than other brands.
-The lighter version of the comforter weighs 20% more.
+The lighter version of this organic wool comforter weighs 20% more.

 Holy Lambs Organics makes our list again, this time with its Dual-Weight Comforter.

 An organic wool comforter that is specifically designed for two people?
 Yes, please!
 If you have ever shared a comforter with someone that does not share your temperature preferences, this is the comforter for you.